ccallawa/alyvix_doc/test_case_building/designer_component_tree.rst

 Alyvix uses these tools to visually detect three types of objects:

-- **Image:**  Given a region of interest on the screen, Alyvix will look for a particular shape and/or color within the matrix of pixels in that RoI.
+- **Image:**  Given a region of interest on the screen, Alyvix will look for the defined selection in that RoI.
 For instance, it may be a particular system or application icon, a shape like a circle regardless of its color, or a box that changes from one color to another.
   The "photograph" icon above represents an *Image* object.
 - **Rectangle (Rect):**  Allows Alyvix to find buttons, boxes and windows that have a rectangular shape.
 The "bounding box" icon represents a *Rect* object.
 - **Text:**  Looks for text near another located object.
 Because text recognition over the entire